nais/doc/persistence/buckets.md

 # Cloud Storage Buckets

-{% hint style="tip" %}
+{% hint style="warning" %}
-This feature is only available in GCP clusters.
+There is no automatic backup enabled for buckets.
 {% endhint %}

 You can request a Google Cloud Storage bucket through the NAIS manifest.